funcab/dairys/hive/usage.md

 EOF
 ```

-# judge is empty or not
+# Judge is empty or not

 ```trim``` : remove a blank each for side left and right